 In the previous episode, many of us hoped to see Tony get the opportunity to operate outside of the law and avenge Melfi’s rape.
 Here, we see how petty and despicable Tony’s extra-legal manipulations can be.
 He pulls strings to get revenge on Wilmore.
 When he sees that the officer now has to supplement his income with an entry-level job at Fountains of Wayne, Tony feels a pang of guilt.
 But an argument with Meadow about African-Americans reignites Tony’s anger toward the black policeman.
 “Fuck him,” Tony tells Assemblyman Zellman.

 We are all products of our upbringing and our environment.
 Tony’s racism has been ingrained in him since childhood.
 But one gets a sense that his racism is not as deep-rooted as he wants others (and himself) to believe.
 His bigoted words and actions are largely gestures of habit.
 In the episode’s final scene, Tony offers $200 to the officer at his second job.
 Tony may be trying to help Officer Wilmore with the handout but his primary purpose is to buy back his own piece of mind.
 But Wilmore (as his name suggests) is a man of great will.
 He walks away without taking the money.
 (Charles Dutton, well-known for playing the title character in Fox’s TV series Roc, is excellent in his portrayal here of a man whose integrity is solid as a rock.)
 Tony is left standing among the solid, unbending statues and fountains.
-Tony’s power and livelihood depends upon the existence of those—like corrupt Assemblyman Zellman—whose morality is, shall we say, flexible.
+Tony’s power and livelihood depend upon the existence of those—like corrupt Assemblyman Zellman—whose morality is, shall we say, flexible.
 Tony is left powerless by the concrete ethics of people like Dr. Melfi, Charmaine Bucco and Officer Wilmore.